Multimodal self-supervised learning for lesion localization: Method

 \subsection{Global and Local contrastive learning}

 Given that medical reports typically provide detailed descriptions corresponding to observations in medical images, we anticipate that images and their corresponding reports will exhibit consistent semantic attributes within a multimodal feature space.
 Drawing inspiration from methods in the literature \cite{huang2021gloria}, we applied a strategy for aligning global and local semantics, As shown in Fig. 2.
-To align these representations and learn a shared embedding space, we begin with global semantic alignment by optimizing the global features between real paired samples and randomly paired samples of images and texts:
+In the context of global contrastive learning, the use of positive and negative pairs is aimed at training models to distinguish between matched (positive) and unmatched (negative) sample pairs.
+Positive pairs consist of naturally associated samples, such as a medical image and its corresponding report, while negative pairs are randomly paired, unrelated samples.
+This approach enables models to learn and identify the key features that link images to their corresponding reports, facilitating the recognition and differentiation of these associations.
+The formal representation is as follows:

 where \(\tau _1\) is a temperature parameter and \(B\) is the batch size.

 During local semantic alignment, we identified challenges with word-level alignment, as the semantic granularity of words might be too specific, or some terms might lack substantive semantic content, preventing effective matching with the semantics associated with local regions in the image.
 To address this, we propose to use sentence-level representations rather than word-level representations for alignment.
 Based on this approach, we adopted a method of aligning sentence-level embeddings with the local features of the image.
 Following the local contrastive loss approach described in \cite{huang2021gloria}, the similarity matrix between S sentences and M image sub-regions is represented as: